 Rear-end accidents can lead to a variety of injuries, but here are the most common ones:

-Whiplash can refer to a number of neck or upper back injuries, but they’re all caused by the head and neck being suddenly whipped forward during sudden movement—like in a car accident.
+Whiplash can refer to several neck or upper back injuries, but they’re all caused by the head and neck being suddenly whipped forward during sudden movements, like in a car accident.

-Whiplash injuries are often more severe when the driver has no chance to brace for the impact of the collision, which is commonly the cause in a sudden rear-end accident.
-The head and neck muscles don’t have time to brace for the accident, thus leading to more serious injury.
+Whiplash injuries are often more severe when the driver has no chance to brace for the impact of the collision, which is commonly the cause of a sudden rear-end accident.
+The head and neck muscles don’t have time to brace for the accident, thus leading to more severe injury.